Do you want to improve your WordPress search with SearchWP?

 For more details, see our guide on how to search by category in WordPress.

-Add a Live Ajax Search Function to WordPress
+Option 5: Add a Live Ajax Search Function to WordPress

 Another feature you’ve probably seen is live Ajax search, also called instant search.
 This adds a dropdown autocomplete feature, just like you see in search engines like Google.

-For more details, see our guide on how to add live Ajax search to your WordPress site.
+For more details, see our guide on how to add Ajax live search to your WordPress site.

-Add a Smart Product Search to Your Online Store
+Option 6: Add a Smart Product Search to Your Online Store

 If you run an online marketplace, then you’ll want to help visitors find the products they are looking for, fast.